-The Manager is entitled to a performance fee in respect of the performance of all the share classes except class M0.
-The performance fee is equal to the percentage of the increase in the net asset value per share of the relevant shares outstanding in respect of each performance period over the high water mark.
-The use of a high water mark ensures that no shares will be charged a performance fee until any previous losses are recovered.
+The Manager is entitled to a performance fee in respect of the performance of all the share classes except class M, N, and N2.
+A performance fee on Class, H, R and T is charged at 10%.
+The performance fee is charged on the outperformance of the benchmark performance for the relevant share class, in respect of each performance period after adding back any distributions made and before the accrual of any performance fee.
+No share will be charged a performance fee until any previous losses are recovered.